tom-barbereau/www.tom-barbereau.eu/_pages/about.md

 ### Personal interests

-Over the years I had the opportuntity to write for press and contribute to printed magazines.
+Over the years I had the opportunity to write for press and contribute to printed magazines.

 _In press_